JackLawhorn/Heavens-Above-Gardens-Below/Posts/Sun Elves.md

 ## Organic magics of the Sun Elves

 > The magics described here are specific to the Sun Elves, who are but one faction of their race.
-For a general overview of the magics that are shared by the [[Elven Legion]] as a whole share, see [[organic magics of the Elven Legion]].
+For a general overview of the magics that are shared by the [[Elven Legion]] as a whole share, see [[Organic magics of the Elven Legion]].

 Like the [[Storm Elves]] and their bolts, [[organic magics]] of the Sun Elves allow them to wield [[nyxfire]] flames.
 These magics manifest in a number of different ways:
 - A certain influence with and over the elemental [[nyxfire motes]]